Freddy's Fashion Mart massacre

 On December 8, 1995, eight people, including the assailant, were killed when a gunman seized hostages at Freddy's (Note: Sources disagree on whether this name was spelled Freddy's or Freddie's.)
 Fashion Mart in the Harlem neighborhood of Manhattan, New York City, and set the building on fire.
 The attack followed protests relating to the planned eviction of a black-owned business by a Jewish proprietor.

 Background

-In 1995 a black Pentecostal Church, the United House of Prayer, which owned a retail property on 125th Street across from the Apollo Theatre, asked Fred Harari, a Jewish tenant who operated Freddie's Fashion Mart, to evict his longtime subtenant, a record store called The Record Shack owned by black South African Sikhulu Shange.
+In 1995 the black Pentecostal Church United House of Prayer owned a retail property on 125th Street across from the Apollo Theater and asked Fred Harari—a Jewish tenant who operated Freddie's Fashion Mart—not to renew the lease of his longtime subtenant, a record store called The Record Shack owned by South African Sikhulu Shange.
+Harari, who was a tenant himself of the church, subleased the space to the Record Shack.
 African-American activist Al Sharpton led protests outside the Harlem store over several weeks against both the planned eviction of The Record Shack, and because Freddie's did not employ any Black workers.
 Sharpton told the crowd of protesters: "We will not stand by and allow them to move this brother so that some white interloper can expand his business."